 The additional carrier requirements are:

-This has to be filed by you, and it also needs to be submitted to the CBP 24 hours before your cargo IS LOADED onto the departing ship.
+This has to be filed by you, and it also needs to be submitted to the CBP within 24 hours before the time of your shipment.
 If it isn’t filed in a timely manner, your shipment will be delayed and a $5,000 fine is levied by the CBP for each violation.